Tyron-patterns/real-estate-portfolio-analysis/Executive-Summary/README.md

 # 📈 Executive Summary

-## Scope of the analysis
-The report is meant to analyze the performances of the portfolio (growth, occupancy, tenant segmentation, risk analysis, external shock resistance).
-The time window of the each category will change according to consideration related to the

 ## 1. Where does profit actually come from in the portfolio?

 Portfolio profitability is driven by a combination of occupancy, tenancy stability, and structural constraints, rather than by a single dominant factor.

 - **Occupancy/Vacancy are the strongest and most consistent drivers of profit across both cities and individual units**.
-Matrix-level comparisons (dashboard 10.
-Metrics Comparison) show that higher occupancy periods align with higher profit.
+Matrix-level comparisons show that higher occupancy periods align with higher profit.
 At city level, Rome outperforms Fiumicino primarily due to higher utilization, while at unit level, properties with comparable occupancy volumes generate similar profit regardless of rental prices.

 - **Tenant turnover has a differentiated impact by scale**.
 At city level, higher turnover does not translate into improved profitability, indicating that volume of tenancy changes alone is not a positive driver.
 At unit level, however, more stable units are associated with either higher or comparable profit outcomes, suggesting that tenancy stability matters primarily at the asset level rather than in aggregate.